Fixed and adaptive landmark sets for finite pseudometric spaces

 \subsubsection{MIMIC-III}

 }

-The open-access critical care database MIMIC-III (``Medical Information Mart for Intensive Care''), derived from the administrative and clinical records for 58,976 admissions of 46,520 patients over 12 years and maintained by the MIT Laboratory for Computational Physiology and collaborating groups, has been widely used for education and research (Goldberger et al. 2000; Johnson et al. 2016).
-For our analyses we included data for patients admitted to five care units: coronary care (CCU), cardiac surgery recovery (CSRU), medical intensive care (MICU), surgical intensive care (SICU), and trauma/surgical intensive care (TSICU).\footnote{\url{https://mimic.physionet.org/mimictables/transfers/}}
+The open-access critical care database MIMIC-III (``Medical Information Mart for Intensive Care''), derived from the administrative and clinical records for 58,976 admissions of 46,520 patients over 12 years and maintained by the MIT Laboratory for Computational Physiology and collaborating groups, has been widely used for education and research (Goldberger et al. 2000; A. E. W. Johnson et al. 2016; A. Johnson, Pollard, and Mark 2016).
+Researchers may gain access to the database by completing a training course in human subjects research and signing a data use agreement.\footnote{\url{https://mimic.mit.edu/docs/gettingstarted/}} For our analyses we included data for patients admitted to five care units: coronary care (CCU), cardiac surgery recovery (CSRU), medical intensive care (MICU), surgical intensive care (SICU), and trauma/surgical intensive care (TSICU).\footnote{\url{https://mimic.physionet.org/mimictables/transfers/}}